uditalias/swamp/README.md

 Sometimes, one of the services running sequence is asynchronous and should hang other services until this sequence has finished.
 When the `waitForReady` service option is `true` the Swamp will wait until the service is ready before running the next `startIndex` service.
-If you want to mark a `waitForReady` service as `ready`, send a message from the service when all async operations ready.
+If you want to mark a `waitForReady` service as `ready`, send a message from the service when all async operations completed.

-Fo example, in NodeJS service:
+For example, in NodeJS service:

 ```js
     //...some async actions...